fkol-k4/fkol-k4.Desktop.setup/README.md

-# fkol-k4.Xubuntu
+# fkol-k4.Desktop_setup

-This is a repository for Xubuntu installs.
+This is a github repository setting up my desktop computer using a Linux Distribution.